michaelbragg/2015.bpbusinessawards.co.uk/src/_awards/06-manufacturing.md

   changefreq: monthly
   exclude: false
 ---
-This category is to recognise excellence in one of the regions&rsquo; key sectors, Manufacturing.
+This category is to recognise excellence in one of the regions&rsquo;s key sectors, manufacturing.
 It is designed to reward not just growth but market leading vision and clear strategy.

 ## Eligibility